gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

    - [ ] Click "Add another cluster", provide an address to a new cluster and submit the form.
 Close the modal when asked for credentials.
 Verify that the cluster was still added and is visible in the profile selector.
-- Command bar & autocomplete
-   - Do the steps for the root cluster, then switch to a leaf cluster and repeat them.
-   - [ ] Verify that the autocomplete for tsh ssh filters SSH logins and autocompletes them.
-   - [ ] Verify that the autocomplete for tsh ssh filters SSH hosts by name and label and autocompletes them.
-   - [ ] Verify that launching an invalid tsh ssh command shows the error in a new tab.
-   - [ ] Verify that launching a valid tsh ssh command opens a new tab with the session opened.
-   - [ ] Verify that the autocomplete for tsh proxy db filters databases by name and label and autocompletes them.
-   - [ ] Verify that launching a tsh proxy db command opens a new local shell with the command running.
-   - [ ] Verify that the autocomplete for tsh ssh doesn't break when you cut/paste commands in various points.
-   - [ ] Verify that manually typing out what the autocomplete would suggest doesn't break the command bar.
-   - [ ] Verify that launching any other command that's not supported by the autocomplete opens a new local shell with that command running.
 - Resilience when resources become unavailable
    - DocumentCluster
       - For each scenario, create at least one DocumentCluster tab for each available resource kind.